albert-casha/Shopify_Intern_Challenge/README.md

 Question 2

-\bold{a.
-How many orders were shipped by Speedy Express in total?}
+a.
+How many orders were shipped by Speedy Express in total?

 Speedy Express shipped 54 orders.